 2j.
-Course Description for Bulletin: This course cultivates skills to improve academic speaking performance for non-native speakers of English enrolled in American university classes.
-Special attention is given to effective academic presentations, interpersonal communication skills, pronunciation and accent.
-This course is designed to raise students' speaking skills so they can participate in academic settings with competencies similar to their native-speaker peers.
+Course Description for Bulletin: This course cultivates skills to improve academic listening performance for non-native speakers of English enrolled in American university classes.
+Special attention is given to lecture styles, note-taking, interpersonal communication skills, research projects and presentations.
+This course is designed to raise students' listening skills so they can participate in academic settings with competencies similar to their native-speaker peers.